IRS Tax Problems From Taxes Not Being Paid or Filed

-An audit is the process in which the IRS determines if you have properly reported all income and took the correct deductions.
+An audit is a process in which the IRS determines if you have properly reported all income and took the correct deductions.
 It is your responsibility to prove to the IRS that what you filed was indeed correct and you must provide supporting documents for the majority of it.

 The IRS uses penalties as a way to scare taxpayers into staying in compliance with their taxes.
 They actually have about 140+ tax penalties and if you do anything wrong, you can be assured the IRS will be issuing you a penalty.
 Understand the various penalties and know how they can be removed if you meet the right qualifications.

 If you are audited, owe more money, and cannot pay, you need to know your options.
 It is safe to say that you know you will have to pay the money in one way or the next.
 The question is: how are you going to do this if you do not have the money you need right now?

 Unpaid taxes are one of the root causes of most tax problems.
 Understand the various options you have when resolving unpaid taxes.
 The method you pick should be based upon your unique financial and tax situation.

 Taxes for small businesses are extremely complex and the problems that arise from tax problems can be devastating to a business.
 Here are some of the most common tax problems small businesses should avoid.
 (Trust fund recovery penalty, tax deduction issues, delinquent payroll taxes and more)

 If you settled, canceled or had debt forgiven, you could end up owing the IRS or State.
 Here are the details on how canceled debt works.